 Religion: if you subscribe to any organized religion, please understand that I don't.
 I believe religion is a very personal thing and forcing it onto anybody is a grave error of the highest order.
 I'm not an atheist, not even an anti-theist.
 I "am," however, VERY much "anti organized religion."
 I'll gladly share the reasons for this with you once I get to know you.

 So, we've reached the end of this.... "yin/yang" experiment in online dating.
-If you meet the criteria listed above, I would love to hear from you and I would enjoy sitting down over our favorite beverages and getting to know one another a little bit.
-If you don't qualify, I wish you the best of success in your search.
+I would enjoy hearing from you and sitting down over our favorite beverages and getting to know one another a little bit.
+Either way, I wish you the best of success in your search.

 A public venue is always a good choice.
 I'm fond of places like Starbucks (there was this place called "Body" in Santa Fe, New Mexico, that was an awesome place- it was a yoga shop, yoga studio, and vegetarian restaurant all in one.
 The music and ambience in the place was amazing.
 Unfortunately, I have no knowledge of a place like that here in the TriCities- hence, Starbucks).
 From there, we'll see if a second date is worth having.
 At that point, I know I'll have some ideas on something you might find meaningful.